Polytechnic University of the Philippines: Athletics

 The former PUP Gymnasium and Sports Center which was demolished in 2017 for the construction of a new University Gym on the same site.

 PUP's varsity teams compete in the National Capital Region Conference of the State Colleges and Universities Athletic Association.
 The university's basketball team also played at the National Athletic Association of Schools, Colleges and Universities in 2013.
-The athletic teams of PUP are called the Mighty Maroons.
+The athletic teams of PUP are called the PUP Radicals.

 Its volleyball and basketball teams play at the PUP Gymnasium and Sports Center.
 Softball is played at the PUP Oval field, which was recently rehabilitated in 2013.
 Non-varsity student sports clubs that compete with other area universities include the PUP Ultimate, which played at the 2011 University FriXbee Championship held at the University of the Philippines Diliman.

 The university's official volleyball team also played at the 2nd Conference of the 12th Season of Shakey's V-League and was known as the PUP Lady Radicals; avoiding the usage of the name Mighty Maroons because of its resemblance to the name of rival team UP Fighting Maroons.
 The team was the replacement for the De La Salle Lady Spikers who pulled out of the league due to its commitment in other tournaments.

 The PUP Stars Cheerleading Team, the official cheerleading team representative of PUP, was formed in 1998 and was the champion in the 2011 SCUAA-NCR Cheerdance Competition.
 They were also the champions in the 2006 and 2010 seasons of the Philippine Inter Schools, Colleges and Universities Athletic Association cheerdance competition.